Amtrak Flag Stop: What You Need To Know

 How did flag stops used to work?

-In the past, when someone wanted the train to stop, the station agent would wave a flag to signal the train.
-If no one were waving a flag as the train approached, it would not stop but keep going along its route.
-In case you were wondering, I’m unsure if they used one flag or two.
+In the past, when someone wanted the train to stop, the station agent would wave a flag to signal the engineer.
+If no one waved a flag as the train approached, it would continue along its route without stopping.
+(In case you’re wondering—I’m unsure if they used one flag or two!)

-With electronics these days, people no longer need to wave flags to get the train to stop.
+Nowadays, with electronics, people no longer need to wave flags to signal the train to stop.
+I realize that can be disappointing for some.

 The Difference Between A Flag And A Regular Train Stop